TheJanzap/gitlab-time-report/README.md

 ## Installation

 You can download the latest release build from the releases section.
+We currently offer builds for:

+- [Windows (x64)][Windows x86_64]
+- [macOS (Intel-based)][MacOS x86_64]
+- [Linux (x64, glibc-based distributions)][Linux x86_64 GNU] (sorry Alpine Linux users!)

+If you are on an ARM-based macOS device, you may need to install [Rosetta 2].
+If you want a native build, you need to compile it yourself, as we can't currently provide builds for it due to a lack of hardware.

 Alternatively, if you have a Rust toolchain installed, you can install it via Cargo.
+This works on all platforms.

 ```sh
 cargo install --git https://gitlab.com/gitlab-time-report/gitlab-time-report